enterprise-contract/hacks/README.md

-# hacks
+# conforma/hacks

-Scripts used by the Enterprise Contract team
+A collection of ad hoc scripts and tooling used by the Conforma team.